lisamelton/video_transcoding/README.md

 The first audio track in the input, if available, is automatically selected.

-Any forced subtitles are automatically burned into the video track or included as separate text-only tracks depending on their original format.
+Any forced subtitle is automatically burned into the video track or included as a separate text-only track depending on its original format.

 The venerable `x264` software-based encoder is used with two-pass ratecontrol to produce a constant bitrate.
 Using two passes _is_ a bit slower than other methods but the output quality is worth the wait, as is the output size.
 This Is The Way™.